davidvonthenen/graph-rag-guide/Enterprise_Version.md

 - **Bias visibility** — because each promotion records `sourceFeed`, analysts can see if one content stream dominates the graph.
 - **Instant rollback** — flip `promoted = false`, re‑emit a CDC tombstone, and the sink connector deletes the long‑term copy while leaving the short‑term record intact.

 Short‑term memory now acts as an always‑on incubator: good facts rise, bad facts fade, and governance stays on autopilot.
-Next, we’ll wrap the paper with a concise Conclusion and call to action.
+Next, we'll wrap the paper with a concise Conclusion and call to action.

 ## 5. Implementation Guide